 - OpenJDK – New optimizations, tuning, advanced algorithms for synchronization and garbage collection

-- Developing new compilers for new application domains, new hardware and new systems
+- Developing custom compilers for new application domains, new hardware and new systems

 - Applying compiler technology in novel ways, such as solving problems in security, simulation, and validation